How to write a research methodology

 - What is sampling?

 A sample is a subset of individuals from a larger population.
 Sampling means selecting the group that you will actually collect data from in your research.
 For example, if you are researching the opinions of students in your university, you could survey a sample of 100 students.

-Statistical sampling allows you to test a hypothesis about the characteristics of a population.
-There are various sampling methods you can use to ensure that your sample is representative of the population as a whole.
+In statistics, sampling allows you to test a hypothesis about the characteristics of a population.